bpaquet/node-logstash/Readme.markdown

 * Allow ZeroMQ output to multiple hosts (thx to @dax)
 * Add bunyan filter (thx to @JonGretar)
 * Implement BLPOP / RPUSH mechanism for redis, and use it by default.
 Thx to @perrinood.
-* ElasticSearch indexes now use UTC, and defaut type value is logs instead of data
+* ElasticSearch indexes now use UTC, and default type value is logs instead of data
-* Add wilcard for input file plugin
+* Add wildcard for input file plugin
 * Add delimiter for file and tcp plugins
 * Auth on redis
 * Improve dns reverse filter